learn-co-curriculum/java-string-format/README.md

 To break down the syntax some more:

-- The **flag** format specifier contains a set of characters to specify the format of the output.
+- The **flag** specifier contains a set of characters to specify the format of the output.
 The character set very much depends on the data type that is to be formatted.
 - The **width** specifier specifies the amount of characters we want to output